 Amy Nigrelli – CUNA Marketing

-With its network of affiliated state credit union leagues, Credit Union National Association (CUNA) serves 90 percent of America’s 7,400 state and federally chartered credit unions, which are owned by more than 95 million consumer members.
+With its network of affiliated state credit union leagues, Credit Union National Association (CUNA) serves 90 percent of America’s 7,400 state and federally chartered credit unions, which are owned by nearly 95 million consumer members.
 Credit unions are not-for-profit cooperatives providing affordable financial services to people from all walks of life.
 For more information about CUNA, visit www.cuna.org or the CUNAverse blog and follow @CUNAverse on Twitter.
 For more information about credit unions, visit www.aSmarterChoice.org and follow @asmarterchoice on Twitter.